fluca1978/fluca1978.github.io/cats.md

 Olivia is not a *starred cat* of mine, rather I believe is the most important cat in my wife's life experience.

-Olivia gained home access six months later than Sofia, and therefore it is the very second cat to my son.
-After an initial debate, Sofia and Olivia found an agreement on *house sharing* and today they appear much more as true sisters rather than roomates.
+Olivia gained home access nine months later than Sofia, and therefore she is the very second cat to my son.
+After an initial debate, Sofia and Olivia found an agreement on *house sharing* and today they appear much more as **true sisters rather than roomates*.

 Olivia has some very interesting behavior, and threrefore I could not avoid taking her into account in my day-to-day activity.
-But even if really deserving photos, being a very beautiful cat, *my brain does have place for a-one cat at time*, therefore I gave credits to Olivia **naming my main computer system  after her**.
+But even if really deserving photos, being a very beautiful cat, *my brain does have place for a-one cat at time (Sofia)*, therefore I gave credits to Olivia **naming my main computer system after her**.

 ```shell
 % hostname